ref-finance/ref-sdk/README.md

 # Ref SDK

-Functions to quickly implement AMM feature both for Dapp developers or makers.
+This SDK provides functions of AMM features both for Dapp developers or makers.

 ## Install